Funding for Families

 Check eligibility

-Childcare support for 3- and 4-year-olds
+Childcare support for 3 and 4 year olds

-All 3 and 4 year-olds are entitled to 15 hours a week of funded early education for 38 weeks of the year.
+All 3 and 4-year-olds are entitled to 15 hours a week of funded early education with a registered childcare provider.
+This is open to all and is irrespective of income or immigration status.

-Help paying for childcare – Tax-Free Childcare
+Help to pay for childcare: Tax-Free Childcare

-Tax-Free Childcare is a government scheme to support working parents with childcare costs.
+Tax-free Childcare is a government scheme to support working parents with childcare costs.
 If eligible, you set up an online childcare account which you can use to pay your childcare provider directly.

 You can get up to £500 every 3 months (£2,000 a year) for each of your children to help with the costs of childcare.